The most basic question a young performance acolyte may ask is "How long does it

 nil

-If we divide the resulting time by 106, we'll get the rough time of each iteration to be 3.5 microseconds.
-Almost a thousand times less than in the previous measurement!
+If we divide the resulting time by 106, we'll get the rough time of each iteration to be 1.1 microseconds.
+Two hundred times less than in the previous measurement!

 Using this simple combo of time